OpenCovenant/quill/README.md

 Run `npm install` to install the packages that this project requires.

-## Development server
+## Running `quill`

+### For Development And Testing With A Mock Server

+Run `npm run`.
+Run `npm run start:mock-server`.
+More information on the mock server can be found in its [README](mock-server/README.md).

+### For Development And Testing With An Actual Local `ink` Server

+Run `npm run start`.
+Follow instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink) on how to locally run `ink`.

+### For Development And Testing With The Deployment Server

+Run `npm run start:production`.

 - _Backend_

   To enable testing of the frontend features, the backend needs to be run in development mode first.
 Follow instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink).

 - _Frontend_

   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding